The Freedom Force

 - Superhero Packing Heat: Being in the middle of World War II, he carries a sidearm and is more than willing to use it.

 - The Gunslinger: Uses a gun with impunity, and has a special "aimed shot" type move.

 Voiced by: Eve Passeltiner

 An Olympic fencer whose skill caught the attention of the odorous Blitzkrieg.
-He brainwashed her into being an agent of Nazi Germany, but when the sight of the French flag restores his self control and her patriotism she seeks to atone for her acts as...TRICOLOUR!
+He brainwashed her into being an agent of Nazi Germany, but when the sight of the French flag restores her self control and patriotism, she seeks to atone for her acts as...TRICOLOUR!

 - Badass Normal: She's just an "ordinary" fencer.

-- That can deflect bullets with a sabre, taken dozens of hits and go toe to toe with a giant enraged Gorilla with a whip.
+- That can deflect bullets with a sabre, take dozens of hits and go toe to toe with a giant enraged Gorilla with a whip.

 - Beauty Mark: She has one on her left cheek.

 - Brain Washed And Crazy: She was put under mind control by Blitzkrieg and forced to do his bidding, but fortunately her strong patriotism allowed her to break free of Blitzkrieg's manipulation.